Dynamic Financial Analysis

 9. Excel will now automatically calculate the sum of FCF.
 You can freely adjust the number of FCFs in row 40.

 We can combine the IF, AND, and OR functions to make a decision based on some criteria.
-For example, we would like to make an investment if the IRR is greater or equal to 20% and the NPV is greater or equal to $800,000.
+For example, assume we would like to make an investment if the IRR is greater than or equal to 20% and the NPV is greater than or equal to $800,000.

 10. With all the criterion set up in place, we can use the IF and AND formulas to determine whether we should invest or not.
 In cell O42, enter =IF(AND(B43>=M42,B42>=M43),M44,M45).
 It tells us to invest because it meets both the IRR and NPV criteria.

 11. Let’s say we will invest if it meets either one of the two criteria.
 Instead of the AND function, we will use the OR formula.
 The formula in cell O42 should look like this: =IF(OR(B43>=M42,B42>=M43),M44,M45).